Templates

 Supported Variables

-Section titled “Supported Variables”Below is an overview of which variables are supported for each template type:
+Section titled “Supported Variables”The following shows which variables are supported for each type of template that allows variables:

 ---|---|